Our Committee of Management

 I would like to see an end to the bureaucratic approach to policy and decision making.
 We need a system that places those most affected (donors, recipients, donor’s and recipient’s families) first, ahead of the emphasis on the organ and tissue register.
 I believe funds could be much better spent whilst still achieving increased donations rates.
 The concerns in regard to the letter writing process need addressing now.
 Consenting donor families and recipients should be able to meet should they wish and be supported through this process.

 Treasurer and NT Donor Rep.

-Helen lives in Darwin and is the mother of three sons and a daughter, aged 21 to 29.
+Helen lives in Darwin and is the mother of three sons and a daughter, ages 21 to 29.
 She also has two grandchildren.

 Helen has devoted her life to continuing her son’s legacy by helping people in need.
 She volunteered in Uganda in 2012 and has been a spokesperson for DonateLife NT.